Grate-Oracle-Lewot/GrateCrystal/README.md

 Q) Tri Attack's effectiveness is all wrong!

-A) What I did is treat each of the three elements as 1/3 of the total attack, apply effectiveness to them, add the fractions together, and round to the nearest possible effectiveness.
-For example, Ice is good against Dragon, but Fire and Electric are both bad against it; this means that Ice's 1/3 doubles to 2/3, while the other two get halved to 1/6, and if you add 2/3 + 1/6 + 1/6, it's actually...
-1. Not all of them are that clean, but that's why I said I rounded.
+A) It's based more on vibes than any hard math.
 If you don't like it, make your own hack.

 Q) How do I make my own hack?